elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 It is called a [*backtracking algorithm*](https://en.wikipedia.org/wiki/Backtracking).
 This technique is often used for solving problems with huge search space.
 The most canonical example is called [*8 queens puzzle*](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
 Whole approach is partially based on top of *laziness* and searching problem space in a lazy way, basing on the constraints and then doing a *backtracking*.

-In example presented below, we are trying to find all *Pythagorean triples* solutions in a specific range, passed as an argument:
+In example presented below, we are trying to find all *Pythagorean triple* solutions in a specific range, passed as an argument:

 {% highlight clojure linenos %}
 ; Both `amb-let` and `amb-let-helper` implementations